-NVRA welcomes voice writers or stenographers who provide CART and broadcast captioning services and offers the professional certifications of Registered CART Provider (RCP) and Registered Broadcast Captioner (RBC).
+NVRA welcomes voice writers or stenographers who provide CART and broadcast captioning services and offers the professional certifications of Registered CART Provider - Master (RCP-M) and Registered Broadcast Captioner - Master (RBC-M).
 Please see the Certification and Testing section for certification criteria and test dates.

 Communication Access Realtime Translation, or CART, offers instantaneous transcription of the spoken word into English text through the use of speech-to-text software, a computer, and either an open or closed microphone or stenotype machine.
 The text is then displayed on a computer monitor, large screen, or other display device for the individual or individuals who are deaf or hard of hearing to read.